YyriyN10/teens/wp-content/plugins/broken-link-checker-seo/readme.txt

 == Changelog ==

+**New in Version 1.2.1**

+* New: Added a "Not Checked Yet" filter for new, unchecked links to the links table.
+* New: Added an alert to the link info modal to indicate the date when the link will be rechecked.
+* New: Added an admin notice to inform users when they have not connected Broken Link Checker yet.
+* Fixed: Image URIs could cause catastrophical regex backtracking, freezing up the site.
+* Fixed: Links with leading/trailing spaces in their URL or anchor text could not be edited or unlinked.
+* Fixed: Broken links sometimes not highlighted for pages and CPTs.

+**New in Version 1.2.0**

+* New: Broken Links Highlighter - The new highlighter marks broken links on the frontend of your website, making it easier for you to find and fix them.
+* New: AIOSEO Redirects Integration - BLC now integrates with AIOSEO Redirects so that you can easily redirect broken links to a working URL.
+* Updated: Added additional inline error alerts for better user experience.
+* Fixed: URLs with encoded characters could not be scanned because they were incorrectly hashed in the database.
+* Fixed: URLs for media files (with the exception of images) are no longer indexed.
+* Fixed: Unified URL rows now correctly respect the included post types, included post status, excluded posts and excluded domain settings.
+* Fixed: When deleting a post, the confirmation modal now correctly shows up again.

 **New in Version 1.1.2**

 * Fixed: PHP error causing settings screen not to load when using default excluded domains value.